kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 [^1]: The question is interesting in the set semantics when you cannot pick every column value of every tuple the same value, which forces a Cartesian product of all the relations.
+[^2]: We found a minor bug in the latest release 0.0.2 when a node has a very large number of edges, which is fixed in the master branch, that's why we suggest using the master branch.